 Assistant Clinical Professor

-Shannon Clark is board certified in Family and Community Medicine, and also completed a fellowship in Clinical Obstetrics.
+Shannon Clark is board certified in Family Medicine and Psychiatry and completed a fellowship in Clinical Obstetrics.
 Her specialty interests focus on the care of pregnant women with mental illness or substance abuse.
-Clark also created and runs a weekly medication management and support group for women with mood disorders from pre-conception through one-year post-partum.
-The Intensive outpatient program (IOP) clinic provides medication management, education, advocacy and supportive therapy.
-The group setting aims to promote the development and delivery of health infants by treating and supporting the emotional well-being of the mother as an adjunct to prenatal and post-partum care.
+Clark also created and runs a weekly medication management and support group for women with mood disorders from pre-conception through one-year postpartum.
+The group setting aims to promote the development and delivery of health infants by treating and supporting the emotional well-being of the mother as an adjunct to prenatal and postpartum care.

 Clinical Professor